-Using an Understanding of Color Properties to Find Recommended Colors for Yourself
+Using an Understanding of Color Properties to Find Your Personal Colors

 Remember, the colors that are recommended for each season are based on the color properties of the season.

-- Warm = Colors on the yellow side of the wheel (yellows, greens, oranges, coral, peach, orange-red)
+- Warm = Colors on the yellow side of the wheel (yellows, greens, oranges, coral, peach, orange-reds)